rigordo959/tsWxGTUI_PyVx_Repository/SourceDistributions/Developer-Sandboxes/tsWxGTUI_PyVx/Python-3x/README.txt

                        Current stable release is Python 3.4.3
                        as of 25 Feb.
 2015.

-                       Latest (beta) release is Python 3.5.0b2
+                       Latest (beta) release is Python 3.5.0b3
-                       as of 1 June 2015.
+                       as of 5 July 2015.

                        NOTE: The Python Software Foundation has
                              designated Python 3.x to be under